um-grex/grex-docs/content/english/data-transfer/nextcloud.md

  * Note that it may take some time to synchronize all the data.
 In general, to avoid frequent data transfers and associated delays, it is possible to temporarily disable the "sync" for Desktop clients for the periods of frequent changes (i.e., when doing computations locally that amount to frequent updates of the shared/synchronized files.
 To do that, click on the Nextcloud dashboard icon, click on the dropdown arrow, and use on the _Pause syncs for all_ and then _Resume syncs for all_ menu item.

  * It also is possible to share more than one folder, or use more than one Nextcloud provider.
-The later case would be when you want to access, for example, both Grex and ComputeCanada/Alliance Nextcloud instances.
+The latter case would be when you want to access, for example, both Grex and ComputeCanada/Alliance Nextcloud instances.
 To do that, click on the Nextcloud dashboard icon, click on the dropdown arrow, and access "Settings" menu.
 In the dialog window, pick the Nextcloud instance (such as "_User / hpc.umanitoba.ca_" ) and _Add Folder Sync Connection_ ).
 Point to a folder that you'd like shared via this particular Nextcloud service and user.

 > Make sure that you share only what you want to share.
 Never share the entire home directory, for example.
 Follow UManitoba's Data Security Classification and IT Security policies when sharing data.